 Writing a Manager’s User Manual

 A bit of background on me: I came to the States from China after grad school.
 My cultural heritage is quite different than many of those who I manage.
-A lot of times, I feel like people don’t understand me.
-I feel like I often need to supplement what I say with a lot of context in order to get my point across.
+On top of that, we move fast and our teams evolve often, resulting in constantly working with new colleagues as a norm.

 This has led me on this mission to figure out how to connect with those around me more directly.
 How can I make people understand me?
 How can I make working with me as clear and as simple as possible?

-I found this solution online.
+I found a template of a Manager's Manual online.
 The purpose of writing the manual is to carve out how I define success as a manager.
 In my own manual, I bring up the following:

 - How do I view success?

 - The things that I do that may annoy you or that may be misunderstood.

 - The things that cause me to gain or to lose trust.

 - How I carry out my one-on-ones.

 - My most direct channels of communication.